How to type faster – Master the 10 finger system. 8 Typing tips.

 4. Focus on Posture and Lighting

-You’re probably all hyped up and ready to start typing until your fingers ache, but there are several things to consider first, such typing ergonomics.
-First of all is your posture.
-Yes, your posture, because you don’t want to ruin your back while typing and sitting in a bad position.
+You’re probably all hyped up and ready to start typing until your fingers ache, but there are several things to consider first, such as maintaining good posture and ergonomics.
+Developing a good posture is essential because you don’t want to ruin your back while typing and sitting in a bad position.
 Furthermore, you want to avoid health issues such as RSI (Repetitive Strain Injury) or computer vision syndrome.